 Instance configuration for Cloud SQL IAM database authentication

-on the instance.
-Once you enable this flag, the instance enables logins from
+flag.
+Once you enable this flag, the instance enables logins from accounts that

 Setting the flag does not prevent existing, non-IAM users from using their usernames and passwords to log in.
 However, if you disable this flag on the instance, any user that you previously added using IAM database authentication loses access to the instance.
 For more information, see Configuring instances for IAM database authentication.